 With just wedding, renovations, down payment for house and repaying your study loans, you would have spent close to $100k.

 It would take a while to build your savings to afford the cost of having a baby .
 Bear in the mind that baby bonus for your first child is at $8,000.

-Do remember that while spending on life milestones are important, one also needs to start saving young so that we’d be able to retire in Singapore due to high cost of living.
+While spending on life milestones are important, one also needs to balance that with savings.
+If we do not start saving young, we may not be able to retire early in Singapore due to our high cost of living.

-Another benefit is that you would have more savings and it would be less stressful and taxing to pay for all the above items at the same time.
+Another benefit is that you would have more savings.
+It would be less stressful and taxing to pay for all the above items at the same time.